Immortalyzy/SoraTranslator/README.md

 There can be multiple translators for the program.
 However, the program is designed to work with GPT API or manual translation.

+Usage of the GalTransl translator is suggested, it is included now in the program, thanks to [GalTransl](https://github.com/xd2333/GalTransl)!

 #### Workflow